 • A CV, including full details of all University course grades to date. • Contact details for two academic or professional referees (at least one academic). • A personal statement (750 words maximum) outlining (i) your academic excellence, (ii) suitability for the project (iii) what you hope to achieve from the PhD and (iv) your research experience to-date.

-The evaluation of applications will begin 10th September 2019 until the position is filled.
+The evaluation of applications will begin February 1st 2020 until the position is filled.
+Only shortlisted candidates will be notified via email.